Cokile/CCActivityHUD/README.md

 pod 'CCActivityHUD'
 ```

-__Note__: If you have used `pod 'CCActivityIndicatorView'` in your Podfile, just replace it with the `pod 'CCActivityHUD'` to update the pod.
+__Note__: If you have used `pod 'CCActivityIndicatorView'` in your Podfile, just replace it with  `pod 'CCActivityHUD'` to update the pod.

 ### Manually

-Add the all the files in the CCActivityHUD folder to your project.
+Add all the files in the CCActivityHUD folder to your project.

 Add `ImageIO.framework` to your target.